gabrielstork/pytoimage/README.md

 code.set_color_palette(palette=palette)
 ```

-To generate the image, you can simply call the method with no arguments, the **start** and **end** are optional, and these are the interval of lines that you want to be in your image.
+To generate the image, you can simply call the method with no arguments, the **start** and **end** are optionals, these are the code intervals.

 ```python
 code.generate_image(start=39, end=51)
 ```

+Then you can see and save the generated image.

 ```python
 code.show_image()